elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/storage_settings_to_ide.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/storage_settings_to_ide.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/storage_settings_to_ide.png" alt="storage settings to ide Migrating a VM from VMware Workstation to Oracle VirtualBox" width="666" height="501" class="alignnone size-full wp-image-7819" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

-Reboot the VM and you will see &#8220;Press any key to boot from the CD..&#8221;.
-I pressed &#8220;Enter&#8221; and it started booting from the CD and then you will see this screen:
+Reboot the VM and you will see "Press any key to boot from the CD..".
+I pressed "Enter" and it started booting from the CD and then you will see this screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/xp_welcome_screen.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/xp_welcome_screen.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/xp_welcome_screen.png" alt="xp welcome screen Migrating a VM from VMware Workstation to Oracle VirtualBox" width="722" height="466" class="alignnone size-full wp-image-7820" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

-At this point I typed &#8220;R&#8221; to bring up the &#8220;Recovery Command Prompt&#8221;.
+At this point I typed "R" to bring up the "Recovery Command Prompt".
 At the command prompt, I ran the following:

     fixmbr c:
     fixboot c: